dmann99/23ai_vm_tls/README.md

 ## Client Config Steps
 1. Create directory and client wallet using cert generated in (1) above
+2. Create directory for config files, set TNS_ADMIN environment variable to this directory.
-2. Configure client sqlnet.ora
+3. Configure client sqlnet.ora
-3. Configure client tnsnames.ora, note protocol=TCPS and wallet specified in sqlnet.ora or explicitly in tnsname
+4. Configure client tnsnames.ora, note protocol=TCPS and wallet specified in sqlnet.ora or explicitly in tnsname
-4. Make a connection
+5. Make a connection
-5. Verify using verify.sql - should return "tcps" as network_protocol
+6. Verify using verify.sql - should return "tcps" as network_protocol

 ## To Do
 1. Verify ciphers negotiated by turning on tracing